The account of Nepali meter is wealthy and

 Lekhnath Paudyal (1885-1966) is considered

-would nevertheless create much in Nepali literature.
+might nevertheless make much in Nepali writings.

-Trained in Sanskrit literature, Lekhnath's
+Trained in ancient Indian language writings, Lekhnath's

-which is regarded as his magnum opus.
+what is regarded as his magnum opus.

-His poetry represents several themes that
+His meter represents many themes that

-Lekhnath's craftsmanship emphasized meter, vocabulary, and alliteration,
+Lekhnath's craftsmanship emphasized euphony, lexicon, and alliteration,

 2. Balkrishna Sama (1903-1981)

-Balkrishna Sama, also known as Balkrishna
+Balkrishna Sama, as well known as Balkrishna

 conventional plays such as "Mutuko Vyatha" and much other poetic